Subhadaya-Bhatta/subhadaya-bhatta123/README.md

-- 👋 Hi, I’m @subha-bhatta123
+- 👋 Hi, I’m Subhadaya Bhatta.
-- 👀 I’m interested in learning and trying new things
+- 👀 I’m interested in learning and trying new things.
 - 🌱 I’m currently learning.
 - 💞️ I’m looking to learn coding.